antonyxsik/LatticeVision/README.md

 # LatticeVision (UNDER CONSTRUCTION)

-This repository contains all of the accompanying code for the paper:
+This repository contains everything you need to train image-to-image (I2I) neural networks—using both U-Net and transformer-based architectures—for non-stationary parameter estimation on large spatial datasets.
+You’ll find tutorial notebooks, data-generation scripts, training and evaluation procedures, and example applications to climate-model outputs.
+All code accompanies our paper:

 *LatticeVision: Image to Image Networks for Modeling Non-Stationary Spatial Data*